Share & Comment:

 My opinion of their opinion: Breaking down the Steelers PFF scores from Week 10

-Earlier this season I decided to switch up how I report the grades by Pro Football Focus (PFF) because of some of the absurdity of their findings.
+Last season I decided to switch up how I report the grades by Pro Football Focus (PFF) because of my frustration due to the absurdity of their findings.
+Instead of listing out all the scores, I gave highlights of some of the highs and lows and whether or not I thought their grading passed my own eye test.
 Since it seemed to be the most receptive approach, I decided to make this a weekly thing where I give my opinion of the PFF scores.

 As always has to be the case when PFF is mentioned, the disclaimer is these grades are subjective and merely the opinion of those doing the evaluation.
 While PFF looks at every player on every snap, they are still simply forming an opinion of what they believe that player was supposed to be doing that play in order to determine if they were successful or not.

-So here are my overall impressions of the scores from the Steelers Week 10 win over the Packers with my grade of PFF at the end.
+So here are my overall impressions of the scores from the Steelers Week 10 win over the Commanders with my grade of PFF at the end.

 Offense